microsoft/ApplicationInsights-Java/agent/agent-profiler/docs/README.md

     - Period in seconds that performance counters are sampled.
 This directly impacts the frequency that Alerting thresholds are evaluated.
 Alerting thresholds by default apply an average over the last 2 min, at the default of 60 seconds this will be 2 samples.
-- CUSTOM_UPLOAD_URL: String (default: empty)
-    - Can be set as either an environment variable.
-    - If you wish to upload your profiles to an Azure blob storage, you may provide a SAS url to this property.
-      All profiles will be uploaded to the given container.
-Generates SAS link must have only write privilege, but not read and be within the expiration date at the time of the upload.

 Profiler may also be enabled via adding a config section to applicationinsights.json: